 Custom Orthotics

-Orthotics can help reduce pain and reduce risk for developing various foot, knee, hip, and low back conditions.
-Some people with jobs or hobbies where they spend a lot of time on their feet also use them preventatively.
+Orthotics can be used as a treatment tool to help reduce foot, knee, hip, and low back pain.
+They can also be used preventatively to reduce the risk of developing pain in these areas when we have a foot function problem..
+Some people with jobs or hobbies where they spend a lot of time on their feet also use them for general support.

 Custom orthotics assessment Chilliwack